NorthernRealities/filament-organizer/README.md

 # Automatic Filament Organizer System
-Have you ever found yourself disorganized, because you have different filament rolls and don't know every bit of information about them off the top of your head?
+Have you ever found yourself disorganized, because you have a bunch of filament rolls and don't know every bit of information about them off the top of your head?
 Well, here's the solution!

 Introducing: Filament Organizer